Understanding the problem

 Have a plan

-A chiropractor adjusts an elderly patient's shoulder in a clinical setting for pain relief treatment options.
+A chiropractor adjusts an elderly patient's shoulder in a clinical setting as part of pain relief treatment options.

 1

-A man receives a relaxing neck and scalp massage on a table.
+A man is receiving a relaxing neck and scalp massage on a table.

 2